Saur0o0n/PIDKiln/README.md

 **MAX31855**

-Connected to on of tree SPI on ESP32 - called HSPI (MOSI-13, MISO-12, CLK-14, CS-15)
+Connected to one of three SPI on ESP32 - called HSPI (MOSI-13, MISO-12, CLK-14, CS-15)

 EPS32	| MAX31855
 --------|---------